MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-II-Office-Secretary-Department-Transportation-Aviation-Proceedings/subchapter-D-Special-Regulations/part-380-Public-Charters/subpart-C-Requirements-Charter-Operators/section-380.20.md

 (4) Chapter 419.

-(5) If foreign charter operators receive interstate air transportation rights, any other provision of the statute that would otherwise prohibit them from organizing and arranging Public Charters in interstate air transportation.
+(5) If foreign charter operators receive interstate air transportation rights, any other provision of 49 U.S.C.
+Subtitle VII that would otherwise prohibit them from organizing and arranging Public Charters in interstate air transportation.

 (b) A charter operator who is a citizen of the United States shall not be subject to the following requirements with respect to Public Charters that originate in a foreign country: §§ 380.25, 380.28, and 380.30 through 380.35.